-- 1 tsp. of minced garlic
+- 1 teaspoon minced garlic

-- 1 tsp. of grated ginger
+- 1 teaspoon grated ginger

-- salt, to taste
+- salt to taste

-- black pepper, to taste
+- black pepper to taste

 Dump the sugar into a thick-bottomed pan.

 Pour in the liquid.

-- Boil over high heat, uncovered, until the sugar dissolves.
+Boil over high heat, uncovered, until the sugar dissolves.

-- Add the rest of the ingredients.
+Add the rest of the ingredients.